U.S. Steel Corp. reached a tentative three-year contract with the United Steelworkers union for about two-thirds of its workforce.

 The accord would cover 16,000 employees at flat-rolled and iron-ore mining facilities as well as tubular operations in Lorain, Ohio, and Fairfield, Alabama, the company said in a statement.
 The proposal remains subject to ratification.

 “This agreement is in the best interests of our company, our employees and all of our stakeholders,” Chief Executive Officer John Surma said in the statement.
-The Pittsburgh-based company had about 24,000 workers (X) at the end of last year, according to data compiled by Bloomberg.
+The Pittsburgh-based company had about 24,000 workers (X:US) at the end of last year, according to data compiled by Bloomberg.

 A union spokesman, R.J.
 Hufnagel, declined to provide details on the contract before it’s reviewed and voted on by members.
 The previous accord was set to expire yesterday, and Surma told analysts in late July that the company expected to reach a “competitive agreement.”